waikato-llm/audio-dataset-converter/plugins/from-data.md

                         Path to the text file(s) listing the audio files to use; Supported placeholders: {HOME}, {CWD}, {TMP}
                         (default: None)
+  --resume_from RESUME_FROM
-  -t {cl,sp}, --data_type {cl,sp}
+                        Glob expression matching the file to resume from, e.g., '*/012345.wav' (default: None) -t {cl,sp}, --data_type {cl,sp}
                         The type of data to forward (default: None)
 ```